hackerhari20xx/College-Network-Simulation/README.md

 - Using the simulation feature of Cisco Packet Tracer tool we can observe and test the packet flow in the network under different scenarios.

 ## Network topology
-The following image represents the network topology design of the project:

 <img src="topology.png" alt="Network topology design"/>

 ## Networking Technologies